-I dropped each bacon wrapped chestnut into the sauce in the mixing bowl and gently folded them into the sauce so that each little one was completely covered.
-I then cooked them in the oven on a broiler pan and when they were done…
+I dropped each bacon wrapped chestnut into the sauce mixture in the mixing bowl and gently folded them into the sauce so that each little one was completely covered.
+I then cooked them in the oven on a broiler pan (no need to drain the bacon grease) and when they were done…

 I almost have no words for how amazing they taste!

 Serve immediately.
 The magic to these delicious little bites is in the sauce.
 A scrumptious combination of ketchup, brown sugar, Worcestershire sauce, and garlic powder give each bite a wonderful sweet and smoky flavour.